 Bone health: The right minerals are present in pineapple that makes it a useful food for strengthening and building bones and connective tissues.

 Digestion: After a heavy meaty meal, drink pineapple juice, as the protein-digesting enzymes help do the extra work of digesting for you.

-Inflammatory conditions: As pineapple juice causes an anti-inflammatory effect, drinking this yellow juice may relieve sufferers of much pain in the following inflammatory conditions:
+Inflammatory conditions: Pineapple juice is well known for its highly effective anti-inflammatory properties.
+Drinking this yellow juice may relieve sufferers of much pain in the following inflammatory conditions: